 Water blasting has the advantage of not generating dust and therefore, silicosis is no longer a risk to the blaster.
 However, water blasting injuries can be even more severe than sandblasting injuries if safety guidelines are not followed.

-On the other hand, the pressures in an ultra high pressure water blasting machine will reach as high as 40,000 psi.
-These pressures are great enough to cut through steal, so much worse can happen if the water jet comes in contact with human flesh.
+On the other hand, the pressures in an ultra high pressure water blasting machine used on a vessel, offshore rig or industrial setting will reach as high as 40,000 psi.
+These pressures are great enough to cut through steel, so much worse can happen if the water jet comes in contact with human flesh.

-Water blasting injuries are similar to gunshot wounds but have the added danger of contaminated water.
+Water blasting injuries are similar to gunshot wounds but have the added danger of introducing contaminated water into the wound.
 If the water jet cuts through a shoe or sleeve and punctures the skin, it may only appear as a small bruise.
-What has actually happened is that contaminated water has been shot inside the body and will cause infections.
-If you suffer a water blasting injury, go to the hospital IMMEDIATELY.
-No matter what anyone tells you, this injury must receive medical attention immediately or you may be at risk for losing the part of the body that is affected.
+What has actually happened is that contaminated water has been shot inside the body and can cause potentially life-threatening infections.

 Many of The Dangers of Water Blasting are the Same as Sandblasting

 With water blasting, different equipment must be worn.
 Face shields or masks are necessary due to debris flying off the substrate as well as specially designed metal shin guards and foot guards.
 Do not let limbs come in contact with the water jet or they may be lost.

 The accident attorneys at The Lambert Firm represents injury victims.
 If you or a loved one has experienced a water blasting accident, contact The Lambert Firm today for a free case evaluation.